Ahmed-fsociety/BOFT-Organizer/README.md

 *   Manual & Auto-Organize – Sort files with one click or automate it.
 *   System Tray Support – Runs in the background minimizing clutter.
 *   Minimalist UI

+#App Development Status
+Currently Working on the 1.0 Release